-When it comes to debating about the best knife in the world there is one small country with few islands that rule the charts with its charismatic, elegant, sharp and everlasting kitchen knives which are popular all over the world.
-Japanese kitchen knife types are the best in the world and there is no denying in that.
+When it comes to debating about the best knife in the world there is one small country with a few islands that rule the charts with its charismatic, elegant, sharp and everlasting kitchen knives which are popular all over the world.
+Japanese kitchen knives are the best in the world and there is no denying that.
 The rich heritage of the Japanese has a very special place for its knives and it’s quite evident with the fact that Japanese do pride themselves being the best kitchen knives creators of the world.

-But what makes Japanese kitchen knives the best in the world?
+But what makes Japanese knives the best in the world?
 Well, the answer lies in the attention to details, extreme precision, sharp edges to slice any food item, ability to make the thinnest of cuts, multiple variants of a knife designed for specific tasks and long-lasting properties are what makes Japanese knives the best in the business.
 Another answer to the same question is that the Japanese were so precise about making their food that they developed their very own styles of best kitchen knives which are now being used by the top chefs around the world.